Betrayal at Krondor: Reception

+Compute! in December 1993 said that Krondor "towers above the genre", approving of its nonlinear design, graphics, and combat.
+While criticizing the "glued-on beards and plastic elf ears" of character portraits, and warning of the complexity of Feist's worldbuilding, the magazine concluded that the game "approaches a new level of realism and enjoyment".

 Betrayal at Krondor was named 1993's best role-playing game and overall "Game of the Year" by Computer Games Strategy Plus.
 In June 1994 Betrayal at Krondor won Computer Gaming Worlds Role-Playing Game of the Year award.
 The editors wrote that it "is the quintessential example of how a computer game should be built from a fantasy novel", stating that they thought it took the most creative risks while readers liked "its play value and non-linear story".
 The magazine ranked Krondor #43 on their list of the 150 best games of all time in the magazine's November 1996 Anniversary Edition.
 The magazine added the game to its Hall of Fame in 2001, saying that Krondor was the "first role-playing game to offer a 3D environment and...one of the first games to use digitized images effectively in the context of a role-playing game."
 In 1994, PC Gamer US named Betrayal at Krondor as the 31st best computer game ever.
 The editors hailed it as "a pivotal title in the evolution of role-playing games", praising its "interactive plot and characters that stir the emotions of the player."
 The magazine later included it on its 1997 "The Best 50 Games of All-Time" list.
 In 1998, PC Gamer US declared it the 44th-best computer game ever released, and the editors called it "a classic that will last through the ages."